overture8/footstool/README.md

 footstool is a thin, lightweight wrapper for the couchrest library, allowing easy implementation of couchdb in the context of a Rails application.  footstool makes use of the couchrest gem and builds upon the work of the basic_model plugin.

-Features/aims of footstool are:-

 - Providing a simple, lightweight way to get started with couchdb in a Rails project
-- NOT trying to mimic ActiveRecord
+- Not trying to mimic ActiveRecord
 - Easily create databases dynamically

 Requirements